Insiteo/ios-v3/readme/room_counting.md

     }

     if (!localInit) {
-    	// If local init failed, try the standard way (remotely) [[Insiteo sharedInstance] initializeWithInitializeHandler:^(ISError *error, ISUserSite *suggestedSite, Boolean fromLocalCache) {
+    	// If local init failed, you can try the standard way (remotely) [[Insiteo sharedInstance] initializeWithInitializeHandler:^(ISError *error, ISUserSite *suggestedSite, Boolean fromLocalCache) {
             if (error) {
                 // Init error...
             } else {
-				// Init succeed, do you stuff !
+				// Init succeed !
             }
         } andChooseSiteHandler:nil];

     } else {
-        // Local init succeed, you can do your stuff !
+        // Local init succeed, you can now start your site
+        // NB: We highly recommand to NOT call the start SDK method if your application is
+        // awaken from iBeacon
+        if (!wasLaunchFromBG) {
+        	// Not from BG => OK you can start
+        }
     }

     ...